6 signs a colleague may be struggling with their mental health

 Most people who experience mental health problems at work will try to keep things hidden, which doesn’t benefit anyone.
 Fears around discrimination and stigma prevent people from expressing how they’re truly feeling.
 It’s imperative that workplaces establish a culture of acceptance and tolerance, where seeking help always trumps keeping quiet.
 Spotting the signs early and providing the right support can make a real difference to improving someone’s mental health.

 An increase in absences may hint at something more troubling than laziness or someone skiving off work.
 Often the natural response is to reprimand an employee but talking to them about the reason why may be more beneficial.
-Making an employee feel understood and sufficiently supported could be enough to significantly decrease absences.
+Making an employee feel understood and offering good support in the workplace helps to significantly decrease absences.

 Some of us are natural born risk takers, others not so much.
 If you notice a colleague taking out of character risks or not properly weighing up the consequences of their actions, they may be suffering inside.
 A disregard for consequences or thought process could be an indicator of inner turmoil.
 Beginning a dialogue with a colleague could be the start of uncovering the problem.

 Probably the most obvious on the list but the sight of a crying colleague is enough for most people to exit a room entirely; people tend to avoid tearful awkwardness at any cost.
-Instead, why not place an arm around a colleague and offer an empathetic ear – a problem shared is a problem halved and all that.
+Instead, why not place an arm around a colleague and offer an empathetic ear.
+A problem shared is a problem halved…

-If a colleague is particularly irritable or angry it may be a sign that something is awry with their mental health, especially if they are calm and collected usually.
+If a colleague is particularly irritable or angry it may be a sign that something is awry with their mental health.
+This is a tell-tale sign, especially if they are calm and collected usually.
 Rather than fighting fire with fire and matching their anger, ask them to go for a quick walk with you; escaping the office might encourage them to explain why they’ve become so irritable.
 Once you’re aware of their personal problems and circumstances, you and your colleagues can make any necessary allowances.

-How does your company tackle workplace mental health?
+How does your company support positive mental health at work?
 Which measures have you found to be particularly effective?
 We’d love to hear about them – share your thoughts with us at @otbtweeter